cola639/gavin-admin/api-design.md

 8. Remove author name comments.

 22 - 2
-Refactor it from mapper to JPA using Java 17 and Spring Boot 3.5?
+Refactor it from mapper to JPA using Java 17 and Spring Boot 3.5 No need Service Interface anymore
 If you need any additional details, please don’t proceed yet — just let me know, and I’ll provide them.